clonedang/sh/README.md

 __NOTE__:
 - Machine with GPU support is recommended.
-- Source code was written on Window operating system and models were trained on Kaggle platform.
-Running on Linux may encounter errors.
-Please inform us for proper support and debugging.
+- Source code was written and experimented on Kaggle platform, running on other environments may encounter errors.
+Please inform me for proper support and debugging.

 ## 0. Project Structure
 - The high level structure of this project :